YanyanPop/advAudioCAPTCHA/README.md

      $ python main_deepspeech.py: train only with DeepSpeech.

 **Note*:*
-When integreting different ASRs to generate adversarial audio CAPTCHAs, you need first deploy the running environment of the ASRs.
+When integrating different ASRs to generate adversarial audio CAPTCHAs, you need first deploy the running environment of the ASRs.
-In our project， we integrate [DeepSpeech 0.4.1](https://github.com/mozilla/DeepSpeech), [Lingvo](https://github.com/tensorflow/lingvo), [Wave2Letter+ and Jasper](https://github.com/NVIDIA/OpenSeq2Seq).
+In our project, we integrate [DeepSpeech 0.4.1](https://github.com/mozilla/DeepSpeech), [Lingvo](https://github.com/tensorflow/lingvo), [Wave2Letter+ and Jasper](https://github.com/NVIDIA/OpenSeq2Seq).
 All the pre-trained models of these ASRs can be download officially.
+And to integrate Wave2Letter+ and Jasper, we modified the code of OpenSeq2Seq to gain the logits.

 **Test**